rangsimanketkaew/Auto-NWChem/README.md

 source $HOME/.bashrc
 ```
 ---
-Since you run NWChem with MPI and suddenly see the error like following
+Since you have run NWChem with MPI and suddenly see the following error
 ```
 utilfname: cannot allocate
 ```